- 1. The Requirement

 - "Identify risks before they become problems.
 Communication is the center of the Risk Management paradigm (see NPR 8000.4, Agency Risk Management Procedures and Guidelines).
 Brainstorming is often used to identify project risks.
 People from varying backgrounds and points-of-view see different risks.
 A diverse team, skilled in communication, will usually find better solutions to the problems."
 276

 - Use a checklist to avoid "missing" risks that have been identified on previous projects.
-Topic 7.19 - Risk Management Checklists includes a number of software risks checklists.
+Topic 7.19 - Software Risk Management Checklists include a number of software risks checklists.

 - Add new risks to existing risk checklists for future projects.

 - Include software assurance and/or software safety personnel on change control boards (CCBs) as roles specifically assigned to identify risks.

 - Use a proactive and continual process to identify risks.

 - Assess the project to identify risks whenever there is a significant change in project circumstances.

 - Include cost, performance, and schedule risks as well as technical or skill risks.

 Once the team identifies the initial risk set, they are recorded with specific information useful to manage the risks.